-- Planning early for the future helps students stay motivated! - Take advantage of career support services to discover academic and career options that fit best. - Learn more about careers through visiting the Career Services office, campus career presentations, and the Career Services web site. - Get real-world experience and explore career paths by participating in a paid or unpaid internship/co-op or a service learning opportunity. - Register and learn how to use the College Central Network jobs and internships database to locate a job or internship and/or a cooperative education experience. - Learn how to create an internship or job search strategy.
-Design a resume, LinkedIn page and Portfolium Folio that gets noticed.
+- Planning early for the future helps students stay motivated! - Take advantage of career support services to discover academic and career options that fit best. - Learn more about careers through visiting the Career Services office and the Career Services website and our Social Media channels. - Get real-world experience and explore career paths by participating in a paid or unpaid internship/co-op or a service learning opportunity. - Register and learn how to use the College Central Network jobs and internships database to locate a job or internship and/or a cooperative education experience. - Learn how to create an internship or job search strategy.
+Design a resume, LinkedIn page and Portfolium eportfolio that gets noticed.